becheng/serverlessnotifications/README.md

 </a>

 Open your browser in the base address informed by the Azure Function's Portal (something along the lines of `https://<your-app-name>.azurewebsites.net`).

+## Points to take into Consideration
+- Due to the low latency requiremments, i.e. the search operations must be in sync with population of the CosmosDB, the push model is the only option.
+In a push model, the data is programatically sent to the Azure Search index.
+Reference: https://docs.microsoft.com/en-us/azure/search/search-what-is-data-import#pushing-data-to-an-index

 ## Acknowledges